-Best USB Sticks for Nalbantov
+Best USB Sticks for Nalbantov Floppy Disk Emulators

 Over the years of installing USB emulators in Disklaviers, I’ve become increasingly choosy about my USB sticks for Nalbantovs.

 Some links in this article are affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
-Your click fuels hours reviewing old service manuals—at zero added cost to you.
+Your click fuels hours of reviewing old service manuals—at zero added cost to you.

-Previously, I recommended the SanDisk Ultra Fit 64 GB.
+Before that, I recommended the SanDisk Ultra Fit 64 GB.
 As a smaller USB stick, it was less likely that people would bump into it.
 I would tie on some Atwood Micro Cord, and tie off the end in a Lanyard (Diamond) Knot.
 However, I’ve had multiple instances of these drives suddenly corrupting.
 I’m not sure why this is, but have now moved on from using them.
 I have many customers who still use them and like them, but can no longer recommend them.

 Formatting your USB Sticks